 |

-In our garden, this plant grows in the following area: left fence border About my plant portraits
+In our garden, this plant grows in the following areas: left fence border, back fence border About my plant portraits

 PlantLinks to other web pages about Viguiera stenoloba